riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 }
 {% endhighlight %}

-Here we're just setting up some constants for the sort field and sort direction Session variable keys.
+First we're just setting up some constants for the sort field and sort direction Session variable keys.
 We've also changed the keys to be a little more specific, i.e. `customerSortField` instead of `sortField`.
+In general the more specific a Session key the better.
+As your application grows if you use very generic Session key's there is a chance you'll unintentionally re-use a key for more than one thing, and in the process introduce all sorts of nasty, hard to track down bugs.

-In general the more specific of a Session key that is used the less chance of a conflict coming up... blah explain better.
-We've then moved our code that grabs the current sort field and direction into `customer-sort-settings.js`.
+After dealing with the Session keys, we've moved the code that grabs the current sort field and direction into `customer-sort-settings.js`.
 We've also moved the logic that sets the Session variables out of `list-customers.js`.

 We can now remove much of the code out of `list-customers.js`, just keeping the event handler for the headers.